Abhirup-Kumar/Face_recog/README.md

 Transfer learning is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
 For example, knowledge gained while learning to recognize cars could apply when trying to recognize trucks.

 ## Mobile Net
 MobileNet is an architecture which is more suitable for mobile and embedded based vision applications where there is lack of compute power.
-This architecture was proposed by Google.
+This architecture was proposed by Google.For more info on mobile net click here ->https://ai.googleblog.com/2017/06/mobilenets-open-source-models-for.html